The Lyman-$\alpha$ Forest from LBGs: First 3D Correlation Measurement with DESI and Prospects for Cosmology: Prospects for Cosmology

 We adopt a SNR of 0.33 \AA$^{-1}$ for the Ly$\alpha$(LBG)$\times$Ly$\alpha$(LBG), Ly$\alpha$(LBG)$\times$LBG, and Ly$\alpha$(LBG)$\times$Ly$\alpha$(LBG)+Ly$\alpha$(LBG)$\times$LBG correlation functions estimates.
 This corresponds to the median SNR value found in the mock LBG spectra used in our mock-based forecast.
 We note that this approximation is used because we lack noise estimates as a function of redshift, magnitude, and observed wavelength.

-Taking advantage of the flexibility of the Fisher matrix formalism, we also include the expected uncertainties from the LBG$\times$LBG auto-correlation and the Ly$\alpha$(QSO)$\times$LBG cross-correlation.
-For Ly$\alpha$(QSO)$\times$LBG we assume a joint dataset that combines the completed DESI quasar \lyaf sample with the positions of an LBG catalog containing 1,000 objects per deg$^2$ over a 5,000 deg$^2$ overlapping footprint.
-For quasars, we adopt the SNR distribution forecasted for the final DESI survey~\citep{DESI2016a.Science}.
-The luminosity functions used in these forecasts are shown in \Cref{fig:dn_dz_lbg_qso}, with solid lines denoting quasars and dashed lines representing LBGs.
-These functions are derived from DESI targeting projections and from measurements in our COSMOS sample, respectively.
+Taking advantage of the flexibility of the Fisher matrix formalism, we also forecast the uncertainties for the LBG$\times$LBG and QSO$\times$QSO auto-correlation as well as for the Ly$\alpha$(QSO)$\times$LBG cross-correlation that combines the DESI quasar forest with the LBG distribution from our hypothetical survey.
+For all forecasts involving quasars, we adopt the SNR distribution expected for the final DESI survey~\citep{DESI2016a.Science}.
+The luminosity functions used in these forecasts are shown in \Cref{fig:dn_dz_lbg_qso}, with solid lines denoting quasars and dashed lines representing LBGs, derived from DESI targeting projections and from our COSMOS sample, respectively.

-The Fisher forecast results are reported in the bottom five rows of \Cref{tab:forecasts}.
-Notably, we find a high level of consistency between both methods, when comparing the combined LBG-only correlation functions ($\lesssim5$\%).
-The Fisher forecast also shows that the cross-correlation between LBGs and \lya forests from quasars is less constraining than the cross-correlation with forests from LBGs.
-Also, the effective redshift of the Ly$\alpha$(QSO)$\times$LBG measurement is $z_{\rm eff} \sim 2.5$, slightly lower than Ly$\alpha$(LBG)$\times$LBG, this difference may still be informative for redshift evolution studies of BAO.
+The Fisher forecast results are presented in the second part of \Cref{tab:forecasts}.
+The two forecasting methods yield consistent results, with the LBG forest auto and cross-correlations combination agreeing within $\lesssim5$\%.
+The Fisher analysis also shows that the Ly$\alpha$(QSO)$\times$LBG cross-correlation is less constraining than the corresponding Ly$\alpha$(LBG)$\times$LBG measurement.
+In agreement with the mock spectra forecasts, quasar-based analyses exhibit larger forecasted uncertainties due to their much lower tracer density, despite the higher SNR of quasars.
+The dense sampling of LBGs compensates for their lower SNR, yielding overall tighter BAO constraints.
+Since quasar forest analysis typically probe lower redshifts (e.g., $z_{\rm eff}=2.33$ for \DESIDRIILya) than our LBG forest analysis ($z_{\rm eff}=2.7$), the two tracers probe complementary epochs of cosmic evolution.
+Their joint use therefore enables a continuous mapping of large-scale structure across the range $2 \lesssim z \lesssim 3.5$.